kubernetes/website/docs/admin/authentication.md

 `plugin/pkg/auth/authenticator/password/keystone/keystone.go` and currently uses basic auth to verify used by username and password.

+If you have configured self-signed certificates for Keystone server, `--experimental-keystone-ca-file=SOMEFIlE` option may be needed during the startup of the API server.
+If set, the Keystone server's certificate will be verified by one of the authorities in the `experimental-keystone-ca-file`, otherwise the host's root CA set will be used.

 For details on how to use keystone to manage projects and users, refer to the [Keystone documentation](http://docs.openstack.org/developer/keystone/).
 Please note that this plugin is still experimental, under active development, and likely